pghvlaans/wclock/README.md

 *Acknowledgement*

-The list of extra cities was adapted from the World Cities Database (Basic) provided by simplemaps.com, covered by the Creative Commons 4.0 License.
-See ATTRIBUTION for details.
+The list of extra cities was adapted from the Basic World Cities Database provided by Pareto, Inc. through simplemaps.com, covered by the Creative Commons 4.0 License.
+See ATTRIBUTION and SIMPLEMAPS-LICENSE for details.

 (move below to ATTRIBUTION)
 Changes to the original source material include: